Holy Cross High School (Queens)

-Holy Cross High School is a co-educational Catholic high school located in Flushing, in the New York City borough of Queens.
-Formerly a boys' school, the school began to admit girls from the 2018–19 academic year.
+Holy Cross High School is a Catholic high school in Flushing, Queens, New York City.
+Formerly a boys' school, the school began to admit girls in the 2018–19 academic year.
+Founded in 1955, Holy Cross is located in the Diocese of Brooklyn and sponsored by the Brothers of Holy Cross.

-Founded in 1955, Holy Cross High School was chartered by the Board of Regents of the University of the State of New York and accredited by the Middle States Association of Colleges and Schools.
-Located within the Roman Catholic Diocese of Brooklyn, the school is sponsored by the Brothers of Holy Cross.
+Athletics

-The School's team is the Holy Cross Knights and the school's athletic archrival is the St. Francis Preparatory School Terriers.
+The school's athletic team is the Holy Cross Knights and the school's athletic archrival is the St. Francis Preparatory School Terriers.
 Since they are both located on Francis Lewis Boulevard approximately 2.5 mi apart, when they play each other the game is called the Battle of the Boulevard.

 History

 The proposal for the first all-boys Catholic high school in Queens was developed at the University of Notre Dame in the early 1940s by Msgr.
 Edmund Reilly, pastor of St. Thomas Aquinas Church (Flatlands) and Rev. Frederick Schulte, CSC.
 The Brothers of Holy Cross were invited to come and work at the Boys' Department of St. Thomas Aquinas in 1944 and St. Francis of Assisi in 1947.
 Shortly afterwards, the Brothers were invited to establish a high school in Queens.
 In September 1955, Holy Cross High School opened despite the school building being unfinished.
 Shortly afterwards with the support of parents and other involved parties, the Brothers of the Holy Cross assumed operational control of the school.
 The mission of the school is to educate young people within the traditions of Catholicism and to prepare them for life after graduating.
 In 2017, the school announced its intention to become co-educational and admit girls for the first time.
 The school became co-ed starting in fall 2018.
 Other schools in the United States operated by the Congregation of Holy Cross had already been going co-educational in prior years.
 In 2025, the school was expanded for the first time in its history with the construction of the new Arts, Technology, and Athletics Center.
 The additional building is expected to open in 2026.